straz/pas/pubs/computerworld/it-continue.md

 ---
-title: Why IT will continue to matter
+title: Why IT Will Continue to Matter
-layout: post
-author: Paul A. Strassmann
 date: 2004-9-6
 publication: <a href="http://computerworld.com">Computerworld</a>
 category: Computerworld